xuankimtran/docs-1/pages/katalon-studio/new/what-is-new.md

 Update skipped status for qTest test cases

+This version enhances the integration between qTest and Katalon Studio with the following new features:

+qTest - Katalon Studio parity report is generated for each test execution, helping users quickly check if the integration between test cases of two systems is up-to-date.
+(Turn on this setting in Project/Settings/Plugins/qTest)
+In the integrated Katalon Studio Test Case, you can view the qTest Test Case version information and check if there is a newer version on the qTest server.
+Open a test case editor, select the Integration tab.
+Retrieve the latest version and test steps content of the integrated qTest Test Case from qTest Server for multiple selected test cases at once.
+Learn more

 * [Jira Integration] Support BDD custom field for Jira cloud

 ### Import your web services from SoapUI and WSDL